War is no longer declared,

 Austria's Ingeborg Bachmann is widely considered to be one of the best European poets of the postwar period.
-The first full-scale biography of her appeared in German in 2013.
-She is just now being discovered by readers in North America.
+The first full-scale biography of her appeared in German in 2013; a second was published in November 2017.
+Bachmann is just now being discovered by many readers in North America.

 - VIDEO: Bachmann reads "Alle Tage" on Dutch TV in 1961

 - AUDIO: Studio recording of the poem, with German text